jhuckaby/pixl-config/README.md

 ## Server Environment

 The library also provides a utility method for determining the server's hostname and IP address (IPv4).
-These things require asynchronous operations, so you must specify a callback function.
+These things may require asynchronous operations, so you must specify a callback function.
 Upon completion, the hostname will be accessible via `config.hostname` and the IP address in `config.ip` (IPv4 dot-delimited string).
 Example:

 ```javascript
 	config.getEnv( function() {